kdwils/blog/content/posts/ci-and-argocd.md

 ### Organizing Applications

 I define my apps in a [separate repo](https://github.com/kdwils/homelab).
 This repo also contains manifests for critical infra related software for my cluster, such as `metallb`, `ingress-nginx`, or `cert-manager`.
-Any new apps can simply be created under the /argocd/apps [overlay](https://github.com/kdwils/homelab/tree/main/argocd/apps) and they will be automagically sync to my cluster.
+Any new apps can simply be created under the /argocd/apps [overlay](https://github.com/kdwils/homelab/tree/main/apps) and they will be automagically sync to my cluster.

 For my needs, this setup works nicely as it is extremely simple to add new apps.
 Additionally, whenever I need to make a change I can simply push the new manifest to the homelab repo.

+### ArgoCD-image-updater

+Unfortunately, ArogCD wont pull image changes if you are using an image tag such as `main` or `latest` (which I am).
+ArgoCD-image-updater will handle pulling the latest image for your application if you configure it correctly.

+This did feel like a bit of a pain to set up initially.
+You can see my configurations [here](https://github.com/kdwils/homelab/tree/main/argocd-image-updater) for the image-updater installation.
+Side note, if you're using `ghcr.io` as your registry, you need to use a personal access token as your password.

+By adding these annotations for my blog `Application`, the image-updater will sync the latest image to my cluster.

+{{< highlight yaml >}}
+annotations:
+  argocd-image-updater.argoproj.io/image-list: blog=ghcr.io/kdwils/blog
+  argocd-image-updater.argoproj.io/blog.platforms: linux/arm64,linux/amd64
+  argocd-image-updater.argoproj.io/blog.update-strategy: latest
+{{< /highlight >}}

+This seems to work pretty well, however I believe I need to configure credentials for each registry.
+It seems you can also have the updater commit a new image sha to your repositories as well so long as you're using `helm` or `kustomize`.